Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Cost of living is relatively low and housing prices have remained steady over the last several years.

-As of 30 June 2011, there is no longer a Central Billeting Office aboard MCAS New River.
+There is no longer a Central Billeting Office aboard MCAS New River.
 New arrivals please call your unit sponsor or MAG Hqs “Officer of the Day”.

 The "Move Over" law is now being enforced in NC.
 While driving on NC roads and highways, if you are passing any emergency vehicle that is pulled over to the side of the road the motorist must either move to the other lane or stop.
 This is to protect the public official who may be standing outside his/her vehicle.